FLORIDA MUSEUM OF NATURAL HISTORY

 The Butterfly Rainforest in the museum charges an admission fee, but it is well worth it.
 It is amazing having these beautiful little gentle creatures flying all around you.

-Other large collections of interest include birds, fish, plants and thousands of images.
+Other large collections of interest include birds, fish, plants, insects, and thousands of images.
+These collections show the biological richness of our state and beyond.

-The museum can occupy your time for days or weeks and you'll still find something new every time.
+The Florida Museum of Natural History can occupy your time for days or weeks and you'll still find something new every time.

 It definitely belongs on any list of major Florida tourist attractions.